samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

 ```
 Use the staging app name that comes up in the URL instead of <YOUR_STAGING_APP_NAME> in the URL above.
 Note the delimiter `,` right after the first URL. **Remember to save** the changes to settings.
 That covers both local and staging environment.

-If you go back to the app on the browser and click on _Login_ link now, you should see the familiar Auth0 login page.
+If you go back to the app on the browser and click on the _Login_ link now, you should see the familiar Auth0 login page.
 If you try and log in, it should come back to the app with the home page showing user details in plain text.

 That's it.